 How to get there | From Cisneros metro station, it's a 5 minute walk.
 If you're coming from Poblado, you're best off taking the metro to Hospital then transferring to the metroplus (bus) in the direction of 'U de M' and get off at the third stop near Minorista.
 It is possible to walk from Prado or Parque Berrio, but tours advise that this area can be a little dodgy.

 Want more?
 You may also like our photo essay on the fruit sellers of the market.

 *Update 2018: We've had a few comments from readers of the site that the area around Minorista market doesn't feel particularly safe.
 When we visited, there were 'characters' but it sounds as though the situation may have worsened.
-Exercise caution on your visit, consider a tour or taking a taxi home rather than the metro - let us know in the comments if and when the situation improves.*
+Exercise caution on your visit, consider a tour (this one is highly recommended) or taking a taxi home rather than the metro - let us know in the comments if and when the situation improves.*

 #4 ride the cable cars

 One of Medellin's greatest achievements, the cable cars have connected the poorer communities in the hills with their own city.
 Not only do they bring you to some of the more off-the-beaten track neighbourhoods, you will get a tremendous vista over the city.